nextflow-io/website/content/blog/2023/the-state-of-nextflow-and-kubernetes.md

 icon=ben.jpg
 ~~~~~~

 Hi, my name is Ben, and I’m a software engineer at Seqera Labs.
 I joined Seqera in November 2021 after finishing my Ph.D. at Clemson University.
-I work on a number of things at Seqera, but my primary role is that of a Nextflow maintainer.
+I work on a number of things at Seqera, but my primary role is that of a Nextflow core contributor.

 I have run Nextflow just about everywhere, from my laptop to my university cluster to the cloud and Kubernetes.
 I have written Nextlfow pipelines for bioinformatics and machine learning, and I even wrote a pipeline to run other Nextflow pipelines for my [dissertation research](https://github.com/bentsherman/tesseract).
 While I tried to avoid contributing code to Nextflow as a student (I had enough work already), now I get to work on it full-time!